This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 During your procedure:

 - During this procedure, a speculum is used to widen and hold open the vagina.
-Your caregiver will make an incision through the skin of your vagina.
+Your healthcare provider will make an incision through the skin of your vagina.
 This will show the damage in the anterior vaginal wall, particularly in the supporting fascia.
 The damaged fascia is then folded and sutured after it has been separated from the vaginal skin.
 This makes the bladder to be pulled up into a more fixed position.
-Caregivers may also remove any excess vaginal tissue that may be present.
+Healthcare providers may also remove any excess vaginal tissue that may be present.
 The incision is then closed with stitches and a catheter may be inserted to drain your urine.
 A vaginal pack or sanitary pad is placed to cover your incision and control the bleeding.

 After your procedure: